top of page

 Bits come in many shapes and sizes

-While in masterful hands bits can be a tool, they are all too often used carelessly.
-Bits have to be fitted perfectly to each individual horse, taking into account their own unique oral anatomy to ensure comfort.
-Oftentimes, horses need to have their wolf teeth removed to accommodate the bit.
-But even when used effectively and well-fitting, for many horses bits are uncomfortable.
-Take a look at any high-level horse competition across any discipline and you will horses with gaping mouths.
+But even when used effectively and well-fitting, bits are uncomfortable to many horses.
+Take a look at any high-level competition across disciplines and you will see horses with gaping mouths.
 This is an evasive maneuver as they try to release pressure on their sensitive oral cavity.
 Even adept and experienced riders can be unaware of the damage their bit is doing.

 Three images of horses with their mouth open with a bitted bridle